 NEVER go into your septic tank.
 The gases in there are toxic and you will likely get stuck and die.
 We know of several instances in our area where this has happened to people.
 Always leave it to a professional to maintain your septic tank.

 Septic tank problem: Septic tank is full

 Many issues come from a full septic tank.
-When a tank is full it ripe for getting clogs.
-There are two parts of the tank, one larger part for the sludge, waste and scum.
-The other part is the grey water that gets pushed out to your drain field, or leaching field, and goes back into the water table over time.
+When a tank is full, it is primed for getting clogs, which is why it’s important to get septic safe toilet paper because it breaks down faster.
+There are two parts of the tank, one larger part for the sludge, waste, and scum.
+The other part is the greywater that gets pushed out to your drain field, or leaching field, and goes back into the water table over time.
 Many septic system problems arise from the septic tank being full.

 A sign of a full tank can be the foul odors of rotten egg smell (septic tank smell) in the house, water flowing slowly down the drain.

-It’s worthwhile to get your septic tank pumping done every year to three years depending on your household usage and size of the tank.
+It’s worthwhile to get your septic tank pumping done every year to three years, depending on your household usage and the tank’s size.